 Available-for-sale financial assets are subsequently carried at fair value.
 Unrealised gains and losses arising from changes in the fair value of available-for-sale financial assets are recognised directly in fair value reserve in other comprehensive income until the financial asset is derecognised or impaired.
-When available-for-sale financial assets are disposed of, the fair value adjustments accumulated in other comprehensive income are recognised in profit or loss.
+When available-for-sale financial assets are disposed of, the fair value adjustments accumulated in other comprehensive income are recognised in the income statement.

-Interest income, calculated using the effective interest method, foreign currency gains and losses on monetary assets classified as available-for-sale is recognised in profit or loss.
-Dividends received on available-for-sale instruments are recognised in profit or loss when the Group's right to receive payment has been established.
+Interest income, calculated using the effective interest method, foreign currency gains and losses on monetary assets classified as available-for-sale is recognised in the income statement.
+Dividends received on available-for-sale instruments are recognised in the income statement when the Group's right to receive payment has been established.